wwymak/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 16          i = thread_idx.x
 ```

-**🎯 Success!
+**Success!
 You're automatically stopped inside the GPU kernel!** The `--break-on-launch` flag caught the kernel launch and you're now at line 16 where `i = thread_idx.x` executes.

 **Important**: You **don't** need to manually set breakpoints like `break add_10` - the kernel entry breakpoint is automatic.
 GPU kernel functions have mangled names in CUDA-GDB (like `p01_add_10_UnsafePointer...`), but you're already inside the kernel and can start debugging immediately.